 • Spend 2–3 minutes per foot.

 Boozer explains that this helps “wake up” the fascia in your feet, which support your entire body.
 Many of her clients notice less stiffness in their knees and hips after just a few days of practice.
+Some describe feeling steadier on their feet as well.

 Fascial Shearing Breathwork